jqhoogland/rationalia-starter/Concepts/Preference.md

 Preference is usually conceptualized as a set of attitudes or evaluations made by an agent towards a specific object, and it has been proposed that AI has a robust set of methods to deal with them.
 These can be divided in several steps:

-This sequential chain of thought can be particularly useful when dealing with [Coherent Extrapolated Volition](https://www.lesswrong.com/tag/coherent-extrapolated-volition), as a way of systematically exploring agent’s goals and motivations.
+This sequential chain of thought can be particularly useful when dealing with [[Coherent Extrapolated Volition]], as a way of systematically exploring agent’s goals and motivations.

 ## Further Reading & References
 - [Would Your Real Preferences Please Stand Up?](http://lesswrong.com/lw/15c/would_your_real_preferences_please_stand_up)